![]() |

 “The huge white-marble St. Nicholas on Broadway and Broome Streets…could accommodate nearly eight hundred guests.
 It was elaborately furnished, and boasted the novelty of a central heating plant which piped hot air, through registers, into every room.
 Before dinner hour the lobby, parlors and reading room of the St. Nicholas resembled a human beehive, and the crowd of loungers often overflowed on Broadway.
 Just north of the St. Nicholas, at Prince Street, the Metropolitan Hotel was equally costly and luxurious.
 Occupying a whole block on Broadway, it was a massive brownstone structure which contained one hundred suites of ‘family apartments’ and could shelter six hundred guests.
 The Metropolitan was operated by the Leland brothers—the first men to set up a chain of hotels in the United States—and they imported most of its furnishings and decorations from Europe.
 They, too, had installed central heating, and added the further refinement of ‘sky parlors’ high above Broadway where ladies could sit and look down on the fashionable promenade.
 Once or twice a week, throughout the winter, the St. Nicholas and Metropolitan held evening balls for the pleasure of their guests, at which ‘polkas of amazing activity and champagne of irresistible strength drive dull care away.’
 Both hotels were conducted on the so-called American plan.
-With care and economy, a family might reside in either a cost of somewhat more than one hundred dollars a week.
+With care and economy, a family might reside in either hotel for a cost of a little more than one hundred dollars a week.
 Bachelors, if content with the cheapest rooms, paid only fifteen dollars a week for lodging and board.”6

-In 1859 the Fifth Avenue Hotel opened far uptown where Fifth Avenue crosses Broadway at 23rd Street.
+In 1859, the Fifth Avenue Hotel opened far uptown where Fifth Avenue crosses Broadway at 23rd Street.
 The white marble-faced building, opposite Madison Square Park, featured richly appointed public rooms and lavish décor.
 Unquestionably the finest hotel in New York, it employed four hundred servants for its guests and was the first hotel to offer private bathrooms.
 Another innovation was its passenger elevator, called a “vertical screw railway.”
 This table d’hote dinner menu is dated October 9, 1860, about a year after the hotel opened.

 Notes: